 ADVANCED EARTH SCIENCE A & B (3387A, 3387B), Grade 8, 1st & 2nd Sem.
 One-half Credit Per Sem.
-Prerequisite:None
+Prerequisite: None

 This advanced earth science course is available only in the 8th grade.
-It includes instruction in greater depth than the traditional earth science course, and it requires students to demonstrate a higher level of mastery of the knowledge, skills, and processes contained in the earth science Standards of Learning (SOL).
-In addition, since instruction moves at a faster pace, additional topics and supplemental activities supporting the earth science SOL are included in the course.
+Additional topics and supplemental activities supporting the earth science SOL are included in the course.
 Near the end of the school year, students will take the earth science Standards of Learning test.